Learn Overcoming FOMO in Recovery: 6...

 Kerry Kenn is an award-winning freelance writer specializing in addiction, mental health, and wellness content.
 She brings empathy, clarity, and research-driven insight to stories that support recovery, resilience, and personal growth across consumer, clinical, and business audiences.

 Ever wonder what you’re missing out on now that you’re sober?
-If this “wondering” escalates to fear or obsession, FOMO may have you under its thumb.
+If this wondering turns into fear or obsessive thoughts, FOMO may be showing up.

-If you’ve chosen recovery over relapse, sober over stoned, and a new life over your old one, FOMO might creep up on you.
-You’ve had to make changes to your lifestyle, find new hang-outs and learn new ways to use your time.
-You say “no” to things you used to embrace.
-You may have moments when you wonder – am I missing out on too much?
-But dwelling on this notion that you’re missing out on “fun” things can be dangerous to sobriety.
+If you’ve chosen a new life over your old one, FOMO might creep up on you.
+You’ve had to make changes to your lifestyle, find new hangouts, and learn new ways to use your time.
+You may say "no" to things you used to embrace.
+You may have moments when you wonder –, am I missing out on too much?
+When you focus on the idea that you're missing out on "fun," it can increase your risk of relapse.

 The Truth About What You're Missing: 6 Ways to Beat FOMO

-Keep in mind, these healthy changes you’ve made do cause you miss out on things.
-But what you’re missing out on are the things you no longer want – addiction, enslavement, broken relationships, regrets, hangovers, overdose, death.
+Keep in mind, these healthy changes you've made may mean you miss out on some things.
+Still, you may also miss out on things you no longer want, like addiction, broken relationships, regrets, hangovers, and the potential for an overdose.

-To stay on the right path, use the following tactics to kick FOMO to the curb.
+To stay on the right path, the following tactics can help you manage FOMO.

 1. Challenge Your Thoughts: Question the FOMO Story Your Brain Tells

-If your brain tries to take you on the FOMO train, find another track.
-Ask yourself: “What’s really the worst that could happen if I ‘miss out’ on ___?”
-Simple acceptance that it’s okay to say no to things can go a long way to victory over FOMO.
-Remind yourself that your sobriety and overall health are way more important.
+If your brain tries to take you on the FOMO train, you can choose another track.
+You can ask yourself, "What's really the worst that could happen if I miss out on ___?"
+Cognitive reframing, or replacing negative thoughts with positive ones, can help patients recognize and cope with triggering situations.2 Accepting that it's okay to say no to things can also help, as can reminding yourself that your sobriety and overall health matter.

 2. Remember What You're Really Missing: Hangovers, Regrets, and Risks